Test of Competence

 2. The Evidence of Practice Questionnaire (EPQ)

-The EPQ provides us with evidence of how you meet the standards in the Code.
+The Evidence of Practice Questionnaire (download here) provides evidence of how you meet the standards in The Code, benchmarked at the level of the programme outcomes in the GCC Education Standards.
 The questionnaire forms a key part of your application and will be assessed by the Test of Competence Assessment Panel.

 3. Anonymised patient records

 You must provide an anonymised set of patient records to support your answers to Sections 2, 3 and 4 of the Evidence of Practice Questionnaire.
 These must include everything that is part of the patient record, including details of the initial consultation, all the subsequent treatment notes, any reports, images or letters, as well as any intake or administrative forms that the patient was provided with.

 Patient records are a compulsory part of your supporting evidence.
 You will not be able to attend the TOC interview without providing them.

 Requirements for Patient Records:

 Patient records not prepared and collated as detailed above will be rejected.